crazzfeng/sendcloud-docs/docs/Analysis/statistics.md

       </td>

       <td>
-        Number of email clicks.
-Each click is counted without deduplication.
+        The total number of email clicks.
+Each click is counted individually without deduplication.
         Ratio = Click/Delivered.
       </td>
     </tr>